 - Do final checks with your estate agent checking nothing is damaged

-- Send a copy of the title deeds to your chosen mortgage lender
+- Send a copy of the title deeds to your chosen house repayments lender

 How could The Property Buying Company help?